tc39/proposal-smart-pipelines/readme.md

 **This specification uses `#`** as its [topic reference][nomenclature].
 However, this is **not set** in stone.
 In particular, **`@` or `?`** could also be used.
-**Bikeshedding discussions** over what characters to use for the topic token has been occurring on GitHub at [tc39/proposal-pipeline-operator issue #91][topic-token bikeshedding].
+**Bikeshedding discussions** over what characters to use for the topic token have been occurring on GitHub at [tc39/proposal-pipeline-operator issue #91][topic-token bikeshedding].